Normalizing Flows for Probabilistic Modeling and Inference: Applications

 \subsection{Inference}

 In the previous section our focus was on modeling data and recovering its underlying distribution.
-We now turn to inference: modeling parameters to infer unknown quantities within a model.
+We now turn to inference: estimating unknown quantities within a model.
 The most common setting is the computation of high-dimensional, analytically intractable integrals of the form:

 Bayesian inference usually runs into such an obstacle when computing the posterior's normalizing constant or when computing expectations under the posterior.
 Below we summarize the use of flows for sampling, variational inference, and likelihood-free inference.